Your puppy gleefully runs back to you…

 Tips for getting a great puppy recall

-- Don’t hesitate to use some attention noises (you know, those nice kissy noises, going pup-pup-pup, or clapping your hands).
+- When you’re puppy recall training, don’t hesitate to use some attention noises (you know, those nice kissy noises, going pup-pup-pup, or clapping your hands).
 Then, back up keeping your body away from your puppy and call them in.

 - When your puppy gets to you, reassure them with your voice, treats or their favourite toy.
 It will show them what a truly good job they’ve done.